ethereum/ERCs/ERCS/eip-send-tx-conditional.md

     * **knownAccounts**: a mapping of accounts with their expected storage slots' values.
         * The key of the mapping is account address.
         * A special key `balance` defines the expected balance of the account.
+        * A special key `code` to expect specific code: `""` to mark "expected not to have code", and `"0xef01…"` for specific eip-7702 delegation.
+(Other values are irrelevant, since code other code values can't be modified)
         * If the value is **hex string**, it is the known storage root hash of that account.
         * If the value is an **object**, then it is a mapping where each member is in the format of `"slot": "value"`.
           The `value` fields are explicit slot values of the account's storage.